 “The Chinese offers frequently beat the often fragile financing from Russia (a credit line for Serbia), or from the European Bank for Reconstruction and Development (EBRD) and the World Bank, which is often linked to conditions regarding internal reforms and financial discipline, as well as the limited pre-accession funds from the EU.”

-The value-based part of the world tends to ask for symbolic things such as legal consequences coming to war criminals, at least the generals, in exchange for membership.
+The value-based part of the world tends to ask for symbolic things such as legal consequences coming to war criminals in exchange for membership.
 Also, a lot of paperwork for the money.

 Eastern European countries might be dumb and economically weak in isolation, but thanks to their membership in the single market and the relative competence of their local companies they can access capital and build their own infrastructure, thank you very much.
-They are not that underdeveloped anymore as to accept deals that lend them money to pay the lender country’s company to build something that will be operated by the lender country’s companies and the locals will have to pay for using the new infrastructure – on top of repaying the loans.
+They are not that underdeveloped anymore as to accept such deals anymore.

 But that is the kind of deal Orbán accepted from Russia – to build a nuclear power station by Rosatom (the one claiming that that radioactive cloud over Europe right now is totally not their fault, it’s a mystery), on money lent by a Russian bank, on Russian terms – and even the nuclear fuel and the generated electricity will have to be purchased from Russian companies, who will also run the power station for decades to come.

 To be fair, Orbán didn’t seem to have a choice in saying yes to Putin.
 It is a struggle to even make his cronies get even fatter on the juicy project, so far only Russian and German companies benefit.